 Other Forms of Giving Limits

 There are other indirect ways your gifts are limited.
-When you have to pay a large monthly fee or can’t get out of an expensive contract, or keep your data when your contract expires, or receive your gift funds within a day or two, you’ve been artificially limited.
+When you have to pay a large monthly fee or can’t keep your data when your contract expires, or receive your gift funds within a day or two, you’ve been artificially limited.
 (See why this doesn’t necessarily apply to non-negotiable credit card transaction fees.)

 You can also be limited by the amount of support you’ll have access to, the number of users allowed to access your system, or the amount of training your staff will receive.